slipstream/SlipStreamDocumentation/documentation/administrator_guide/cloudstack_connector.md

 #### Flavor of the Orchestrator

 The flavor (instance type) is a name which is linked to a hardware specification defined by the Cloud.
-The Orchestrator doesn't need a big amount of resources so you can choose a small flavor (like 1 CPU and 512 MB of RAM).
+The Orchestrator doesn't need a large amount of resources so you can choose a small flavor (like 1 CPU and 512 MB of RAM).

 Use the `name` value from the [listServiceOfferings] results: